National Redress Scheme

 The National Redress Scheme website has more information about:

-You can also call the National Redress Scheme line on 1800 737 377, Monday to Friday 8 am – 5 pm local time (excluding public holidays).
+People can also call the National Redress Scheme line on 1800 737 377, Monday to Friday 8 am – 5 pm local time (excluding public holidays).